Mohammed-wsabi/b00401062.github.io/Medicine/Gastrointestinal System & Gastroenterology.md

 - Inability to vomit
 - Difficult passage of nasogastric (NG) tube

-## Mechanisms of Action of Medications for Peptic Ulcer Disease (PUD)
+## Mechanisms of Action of Medications for PUD

 |Mechanism|Medication|
 |-|-|